Life in Hypertext

 Wild-haired but balding, ultraradical yet also deserving

-of Joanne's malicious label "bourgeois pig," Wayne was King
+of Jeanne's malicious label "bourgeois pig," Wayne was King

 of the Office Mondays through Wednesdays, and chief party host the other